vhs/tacos/README.md

-# Automated Tool Operation Management System
+# Tool Access Control & Operations System

-A support system for device interlocking in a hack-/makerspace.

-This software uses a LokiJS database for its tool configuration and supports configurable authentication back-ends.
+TACOS is a React/NodeJS based solution for managing tool access control in a hack-/makerspace environment.

+TACOS provides a standardized solution to centralize registration and access control (lockout) for tools, appliances and others points of access control around a shared workshop.

+TACOS allows users to easily activate and use tools, while administrators can easily register and manage access to those tools.

-## Installation
+## Usage

-- Install node.js
-- Install modules

-For development:

-    npm install

-For production:

-    npm install --production
+TACOS can be run standalone or as a Docker container.

 ## Config